Modos-Labs/Glider/README.md

 If you're interested in attaining a board, or the reference monitor, see and subscribe to the [pre-launch page for the Modos Paper Monitor on Crowd Supply](https://www.crowdsupply.com/modos-tech/modos-paper-monitor) for updates.

 If you are interested in Eink or any other display technologies, I have a Discord server for that.
-Feel free to join: https://discord.gg/rtT7euSHQS .
+Feel free to join: [https://discord.gg/rtT7euSHQS](https://discord.gg/rtT7euSHQS) .
 (This Discord server is also not endorsed by Eink or any other company.
 It's not a customer support server.)
+For Modos product support or other inqueries about Modos products, use [https://discord.gg/6ktE6VxSyh](https://discord.gg/6ktE6VxSyh).

 ## Table of Contents